bryanitou/portfolio/README.md

 #### Software developer for [DYNAMO3](https://dynamo3.upc.edu/#/)

 - **Meteorological data simulation**.
-In order to increase the fidelity results from DYNAMO3, realistic meteorological data was input in order for the optimizer decide whether some routes are less or more cost effective mainly in relation to: wind, pressure and temperature.
-Plus, thunderstorm identifiacation could be done and contrail generation sensitive volumes could also be found.
+In order to increase the fidelity results from DYNAMO3, realistic meteorological data was input for the optimizer to decide whether some routes are less or more cost effective mainly in relation to: wind, pressure and temperature.
+Plus, thunderstorm identification could be done and contrail generation sensitive volumes could also be found.
 ![dynamo_winds](assets/css/img/upc/dynamo_winds.png)
 In the image above, it can be spotted that the trajectory (blue line) avoids flying trough the heavy crosswinds in order to burn less fuel, hence being less costly to the airline.
-The software was feed by real data from NOAA (National Oceanic and Atmospheric Administration).
+The software was fed by real data from NOAA (National Oceanic and Atmospheric Administration).

 - **Lateral optimization algorithms**.
 DYNAMO3 suffered a heavy upgrade in terms of lateral optimization.
 Its main path planning algorithm, A* (Optimal A-Star search algorithm), was enhanced in order to overcome: local minimas, resolution issues, non dynamic grids, etc.
 ![alternatives_graphs](assets/css/img/upc/alternatives_graphs.png)
 During flight, it might be possible to avoid laterally (usually a thunderstorm) an area.
-These could be done in an optimal way by introducing a dynamic grid (or graph) of flying waypoints between the entry and exit point of the area.
-These grid could be genereated to the left/right and/or both.
+This could be done in an optimal way by introducing a dynamic grid (or graph) of flying waypoints between the entry and exit point of the area.
+These grids could be genereated to the left/right and/or both.
 Therefore, giving a wider amount of solutions for the optimizer to select the best one.

 #### [Paper Publication](https://www.researchgate.net/publication/366617093_Alternative_4D_Trajectories_for_the_avoidance_of_weather-_and_contrail-sensitive_volumes): Alternative 4D Trajectories for the avoidance of weather- and contrail-sensitive volumes.

 ![alternatives_graphs](assets/css/img/upc/alternatives_trajectories.png)